RU09342/lab-4-timers-and-pwm-mammarelm7/Hardware PWM/README.md

 # Lab 4: Hardware PWM
 Similar to the Software PWM but uses the TA0CCTL1 = (OUTMOD_7) hardware and removed the timer isrs.
 The led setup for each of these boards is also different.
+Three functions are created to initialize the program.
+ledSetup() initialized the leds, buttonSetup() initialized the button, and timerSetup() initialized the timer.
+In the timerSetup() the timer is set to use SMCLK in up mode with one control register set to OUTMOD_7 for reset/set.
+The TA0CCR0 is set to be 1khz and the TA1CCR1 is set to be 500 so the duty cycle is 50%.
+When the button is pressed, the button interrupt fires and the green led is toggled.
+If the TA0CCR0 is less than or equal to 1000 then it is incremented by 100, otherwise it is set to 0.
+This changes the duty cycle for the red led.

 ## Code Differences
 For each of the boards, different timers were used depending on availablity for each board.
 Input buttons and led pinouts were also different.